 It would make more sense to hire a professional property manager.
 It may be an additional expense, but it will drastically cut the amount of time spent dealing with tenants, fixing maintenance issues, collecting rent, and much more.

 As a property owner, your goal should be to ensure as much profit as possible without having to exhaust yourself.
-If you’ve found yourself struggling to juggle all of the demands of property management, it may be time to hire a property manager.
+You can easily manage your single property but things get difficult when you have multiple rental properties.
+If you’ve found yourself struggling to manage your multiple rental properties you can hire a property manager to assist you.

 How can property investors manage their earnings?